 Trim off Extra Screen Fabric

 Trim the extra screen material right at the edge of the retaining spline with the razor blade, creating a neat appearance.

 Once the screen is properly installed, it will look smooth and fairly taut, without wrinkles or sags.

 Reinstall the Screen Door

-Once the screen is repaired, simply reinstall the door reversing the process of Step 2.
-Your job is done and the screen door looks great.
-Ready for another assault by kids and dogs!
+Once the screen is repaired, reinstall the door reversing the process of Step 1.
+Your job is done, and the screen door looks great—ready for another assault by kids or dogs.